HuyaneMatsu/hata/docs/intro/Chapter1_hata_basics.md

 Event function can take multiple arguments depending on the event, but all of them take `client` as the first one.
 The example we used is the most straightforward way but there are multiple ways of adding event listeners and there are multiple events that you can register.
-You can read about this [here](#Event-examples).
+You can read about this [Event Examples](#Event-examples).

 5.: The `message_create` is activated every time the client receives a message.
 It is triggered by bot messages as well, so first of all we want to filter them out.